 While the ideal video length for a video should be 15 to 30 seconds, simply following that best practice doesn’t guarantee that your video ad will make an impact.

 So how can you increase your chances of capturing your audience’s attention and keeping it?
-Enter: personalization.
+Enter: personalisation.

-How is it possible that a Personalized Video performs so much better than your average YouTube video advertisement, even when it’s much longer than the ideal video length discussed above?
+How is it possible that a Personalised Video performs so much better than your average YouTube video advertisement, even when it’s much longer than the ideal video length discussed above?

 Think about it.
 If the video is about me from the beginning, I’m going to want to see where my video ends up.

 What if the video below had your perfect upgrade offer?
 Wouldn’t you be curious to watch it?